 \section{Introduction}

-\IEEEPARstart{L}{ow} Earth Orbit (LEO) satellite mega-constellations have emerged as a transformative paradigm for global connectivity, with SpaceX Starlink deploying over 5{,}000 operational satellites, Amazon Kuiper planning 3{,}236 satellites, and OneWeb targeting 648 satellites~\cite{kodheli2020survey,cen2024satflow}.
-These systems enable broadband Internet access across oceans, polar regions, and underserved rural areas where terrestrial infrastructure is absent or economically prohibitive, serving an addressable market of 3--4 billion unconnected users~\cite{kodheli2020survey}.
-Central to their operation are \emph{inter-satellite links} (ISLs)---optical laser channels supporting multi-Gbps throughput between satellites---which eliminate dependence on ground gateways and enable seamless end-to-end routing across orbital shells with latencies competitive to terrestrial fiber~\cite{cen2024satflow}.
-The rest of this introduction is organized as follows.
-Section~\ref{subsec:motivation} motivates the eclipse-period energy crisis, Section~\ref{subsec:gaps} identifies three compounding research gaps, and Section~\ref{subsec:contributions} summarizes our contributions.
+\IEEEPARstart{L}{ow} Earth Orbit (LEO) satellite mega-constellations have emerged as a transformative paradigm for global connectivity, enabling broadband Internet access across oceans, polar regions, and underserved rural areas where terrestrial infrastructure is absent or economically prohibitive.
+Central to their operation are inter-satellite links (ISLs), namely laser or RF channels supporting multi-Gbps throughput between satellites, which eliminate dependence on ground gateways and enable seamless end-to-end routing across orbital shells with latencies competitive to terrestrial fiber.
+As constellation scales continue to grow from hundreds to thousands of satellites, sustaining ISL throughput under the stringent energy constraints of space becomes a fundamental engineering challenge \cite{kodheli2020survey,al2022survey}.